Moderna Booster Clinic, Jan 18 at the Civic Center, register HERE!

 - Use the online COVID-19 Vaccine Finder.

-• For walk-ins and appointments at an Onondaga County clinic, go HERE
+- For appointments at an Onondaga County clinic, go HERE.

 - For appointments at the NYS clinics including the Fairgrounds, go HERE or call the New York State Vaccination Hotline at 1.833.NYS.4VAX (1.833.697.4829).